calebhicks/calebhicks.github.io/_posts/2014-12-10-ingredients-high-level-learning.markdown

 Teachers and learners must be working towards the same goal.

-2. **The learner needs a willing and able mentor to bridge that gap**.
+### The learner needs a willing and able mentor to bridge that gap.

 Sometimes this mentor is the teacher.
 Unfortunately, one teacher doesn't scale beyond a very small group.
 This is why people complain about large classroom sizes.
 This is why MOOCs don't work.
 This is why a teacher can't just regurgitate the same Powerpoint presentation for a decade and expect great outcomes.